byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 ```@example Mfoil
 using FLOWFoil

+#setup x and y coordinates for the airfoil
 x, y = AirfoilTools.naca4()

+#create a range of angles of attack
 angles_of_attack = range(-5.0, 15.0, step=1)

+#solve for invsicid case
 viscous = false

+#set up Mfoil method
 method = Mfoil(viscous)

+#solve for outputs
 outputs = analyze(x, y, angles_of_attack; method=method)
 ```